badair/C-Compiler-for-TINY-Architecture/README.md

       i = A[ i+10 ] = 74;
       char* s = "hello world";

+Example programs to compile are included in the source.

 What's NOT supported:

 floating point numbers, structs, unions, indirection